nemac/climate-by-location/README.md

 The `climate_widget.graph()` function returns an object which represents the graph just created.
 This object has a single property named `update` which is a function that can be used to modify the graph.
-The `update()` function takes an OPTIONS object with exactly the same properities described above for `climate_widget.graph()`, and has the effect of updating the graph according to the new values.
+The `update()` function takes an OPTIONS object with the same properities described above for `climate_widget.graph()`, except that the `div` setting cannot be changed once a graph has been created.

 ### `climate_widget.variables(FREQUENCY)`